 What are you working on next?

-There's already a sequel on the drawing board.
+There's a sequel to Loft Island on the drawing board.

 The second is a bit exploratory at the moment, about 2 mid-teen types who are very different in upbringing and attitude, and the results of very different parenting styles.
 Set in Northumbria.